Non Diminishing Abrasives & Short Cycling: The Kings of Auto Detailing Paint Correction

 After X, not much correction occurs because the abrasive is broken down, smaller, and less aggressive.
 So the abrasive’s cut capability is greatly diminished or gone.
 Instead, the compound or polish is basically smearing around hard paint residue, collected by the pad, and scouring the surface.

 Non Diminishing Abrasive based liquids do not stop cutting during a buffing cycle.
 So, the pad will eventually reach a tipping point and it will become oversaturated and full of paint residue.
-These elevated levels of paint residue build up, reduce the capability of the pad to cut and accept residue.
+These elevated levels of paint residue build up, reducing the capability of the pad to cut and to accept residue.
 High levels of paint residue within a pad drastically reduce the overall cutting capability.

 For this reason it is important to clean pads frequently with NDA’s, as discussed previously in the Paint Residue section.
 However, consistent marketing speak somehow made the term ‘long working time’ standard language within the industry.
 Many detailers often blindly over cycle all correction liquids for long periods of time.
 It seems these individuals are looking for some sort of ‘visual indicator’ for when to stop polishing.
 Often times what they observe is the emulsion within the liquid breaking down or the abrasives attaching themselves to large paint particles and embedding themselves within the pad.
 In short, a visual indication of a compound working on a panel does not accurately indicate cycling.